apoplavs/laravel-autodoc/readme.md

 # Laravel AutoDoc plugin

-This plugin is designed to gather information and generate documentation about your Rest-Api while passing the tests.
+This library is designed to gather information passing the features tests and generate documentation about your API.
 The principle of operation is based on the fact that the special Middleware installed on the Route for which you want to collect information that after the successful completion of all tests generated Swagger-file.
 In addition this plug-in is able to draw Swagger-template